JannikKmnn/gewaechshaus/README.md

 # 🕹️ OS setup & software resources

 The pi runs on ubuntu 25.10 lts (desktop version) and Python 3.13.
-Other ubuntu version should also work, just select one that suites best from the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).The OS setup for the sensors (i2cdetect, config.txt lines, modules etc.) are readable in the specific documentations.
+Other ubuntu version should also work, just select one that suites best from the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
+The OS setup for the sensors (i2cdetect, config.txt lines, modules etc.) are readable in the specific documentations.

 The repository contains poetry for dependency management and docker/docker-compose to run the application inside a container on the pi.
 The models and settings are wrapped by pydantic models and the envrionment variables are set either inside the docker files or (for sensitive informations like the influxdb connection details) inside an .env file.
 For local development, I use vscode and a virtual environment managed with poetry.